 Overlooking Lake Michigan to the east and the historic Water Tower to the west, the MCA is located in the heart of Streeterville.
 Nestled between two neighborhood parks—Seneca and Lake Shore—we are proud to be an asset to our local community, and we care deeply about being a good neighbor.
 Below is an overview of information and programs that benefit our neighbors.

-This fall, the MCA presents a bold, global, and topical lineup of performances and programs that take place throughout the museum, from the theater to the Commons.
+The MCA presents a bold, global, and topical lineup of performances and programs that take place throughout the museum, from the theater to the Commons.
 Receive 20% off your order when you pick 2 events or more.* Exchanges are free; members receive an additional 10% off.

 *Applies to select ticketed events.
 Please call Box Office at 312-397-4010 for more information.